Frequently asked questions:

 Q: How many sessions will I need?

 This will depend entirely on your goals.
-I have worked with clients short term for 6 sessions and I have worked with clients for over 1 year.
+I have worked with clients short term for 6 sessions and I have worked with clients for over 3 years.
 But please know that you will not be expected to attend sessions for any longer than you would like to.

 Q: Why do you hold an introductory call and an assessment?

 I believe it’s important to have a holistic approach when it comes to children’s counselling, ensuring that the young person has the support around them that can help to facilitate change.
 For this reason, it’s important for me to hear the expectations of the parent/carer at the beginning of the therapy as well as the goals of the young client.
+Once your child feels ready to attend alone, I would encourage them to do so.
+I understand the importance that both parent and child feel safe with the relationship, and I will always speak to a parents regarding this at the beginning of the sessions.

 Q: Where can I go for crisis support?